SteveMHill/SARdine/README.md

 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 [![Version](https://img.shields.io/badge/Version-0.2.1-brightgreen)](SARdine/Cargo.toml)

+---

+## ⚠️ EXPERIMENTAL - NOT PRODUCTION READY

+**This package is experimental and designed for research, learning, and testing purposes only.
+It is NOT production-ready and should not be used in operational environments.**

+- **Status:** Development/Research Tool
+- **Stability:** Experimental
+- **Support:** Community/Educational Use Only

+---

 SARdine is a scientifically rigorous, high-performance SAR processing library that combines the speed of Rust with the accessibility of Python.
 It provides a complete pipeline for processing Sentinel-1 SAR data from raw SLC files to terrain-corrected, analysis-ready GeoTIFF products.

 ## ✨ Key Features